jobsonita/studies_django_w3tutorial/README.md

 W3Schools Django Tutorial: https://www.w3schools.com/django/

-Note: all commmands bellow assume a Unix machine.
+> Note: all commmands bellow assume a Unix machine.
 For Windows or Mac, the commands might differ.

+> Note: `django-admin` and `manage.py` can be used interchangeably in projects with a single app, but `django-admin` is preferred when working with multiple apps in the same project.

 ## Django structure: